Schedule

 Examining Patient Attitudes Toward AI Applications in Disease Assessment and Treatment - Jiangxue (Ashley) Han, Appalachian State University & Shanshan Lou, Appalachian State University

-Communication for Social Change: Addressing HPV Vaccine Hesitancy in Nigeria through Inclusive Stakeholder Engagement/submissions for the competition - Anu Olagunju, Temple University & Samira Galadima
+Communication for Social Change: Addressing HPV Vaccine Hesitancy in Nigeria through Inclusive Stakeholder Engagement/submissions for the competition - Samira Galadima, Adda Girl Foundation & Anu Olagunju, Temple University

 Celebrity Humanitarianism and Dignified Storytelling: A Cross-Cultural Analysis of Viral Fundraising Videos in Global North and South Contexts - Rosie Nguyen, Cornell University

-Stakeholder engagement and participation in the cycle of development project: a study of the USAID-funded RING II project in Ghana - Bismark Odum-Sackey, Ohio University
+Stakeholder engagement and participation in the cycle of development project: a study of the USAID-funded RING II project in Ghana - Bismark Odum-Sackey, University of Education, Winneba

-Using Photovoice to Address Development in the Penda Community, Ghana: A Participatory Research Approach - Joshua W. Kampim, Ohio University
+Photovoice to Dialogue about Community Development in Penda Community: A Participatory Research Approach in Ghana - Joshua W. Kampim, Ohio University

 10:30-10:45 BREAK